-Provide a list of all current and pending support (both Federal and non-Federal) for the Project Director/Principal Investigator(s) (PD/PI) and senior/key persons, including subawardees, for ongoing projects and pending applications.
+Provide a list of all current and pending support (both Federal and non-Federal) for the PI and senior/key persons, including subawardees, for ongoing projects and pending applications.
 List all sponsored activities or awards requiring a measurable commitment of effort, whether paid or unpaid.

 For every activity, list the following items:

 - The sponsor of the activity or the source of funding - The award or other identifying number - The title of the award or activity - The total cost or value of the award or activity, including direct and indirect costs.
-For pending proposals, provide the total amount of requested funding. - The person-months of effort per year being dedicated to the award or activity
+For pending proposals, provide the total amount of requested funding. - The award period (start date end date). - The person-months of effort per year being dedicated to the award or activity - Briefly describe the research being performed and explicitly identify any overlaps or synergies with the proposed research.